emptymalei/emptymalei.github.io/tool/index.md

 </p>

 The following content is live rendered using <a href="https://zerodevx.github.io/zero-md/" target="_blank">zero-md</a>.
-If anything goes wrong, please read it on GitHub repo: <a href="http://github.com/emptymalei/awesome-research" target="_blank">emptymalei/awesome-research</a>.
+If something went wrong, please read it on GitHub repo: <a href="http://github.com/emptymalei/awesome-research" target="_blank">emptymalei/awesome-research</a>.